scalacenter/scala-3-migration-guide/incompat-3.0/auto-application/README.md

 }
 ```

-Auto-application is covered in detail in [this page](https://dotty.epfl.ch/docs/reference/dropped-features/auto-apply.html) of the Dotty reference.
+Auto-application is covered in detail in [this page](https://dotty.epfl.ch/docs/reference/dropped-features/auto-apply.html) of the Scala 3 reference documentation.

 #### Scalafix rule